krishaamer/green-filter-research/research/literature/finance.md

 ### ESG Crisis {#esg-crisis}

+-   @jamesphillippsESGCrisisJust2022 and @FinancialMaterialityMarks2023
--   @jamesphillippsESGCrisisJust2022 ESG Not delivering on it’s hopes
+    ESG Not delivering on it’s hopes

 -   @margarytakirakosianRedFlagsPrivate2022